 P3 projects are also growing rapidly in popularity in many states across the country.
 Private funding is an attractive option for governments, and for private parties, as state and local governments serve as reliable partners on projects that make for secure long-term investments.

-For more information on the bill and its impact on the future of public infrastructure in the state, visit the Oklahoma State Legislature.
+For more information on the bill and its impact on the future of public infrastructure in the state, visit the Design-Build Institute of America State Advocacy.